 A native of Louisiana, the former Hope Handley played collegiate soccer as a goalkeeper at Virginia Tech in Blacksburg, Va.
 She was a member of VT’s first-ever recruiting class as a freshman in 1994 and lettered all four years at Tech.
 As a sophomore, Clark was selected as the Hokies’ most valuable player and named third-team All-Mid-Atlantic Region following a season in which she set the Atlantic-10 Conference single-season record for saves with 179.
 Clark was the first Tech women’s soccer player ever named All-Mid-Atlantic Region.

 Clark played semi-professional soccer in 2005 and 2006 with the Atlanta Silverbacks in the women’s division of the United Soccer Leagues.
 She has been the assistant director of The Last Defense Goalkeeping Academy and worked with Region 3 Olympic Development Program on staff.
 Clark earned her bachelor’s degree in exercise science and health promotion from Virginia Tech and her master’s degree in fitness management from American University.

 Clark holds a United States Soccer Federation “B” license and a National Soccer Coaches Association of America (NSCAA) Goalkeeping Diploma.

 She is married to Richonne Clark, brother of US National Player Ricardo Clark.
-Hope and Richonne have a one-year-old girl, Zion.
+Hope and Richonne have a daughter, Zion.
 The Clarks reside in Milledgeville.